mpv-player/mpv/DOCS/man/input.rst

     exactly as in the ``quit`` command.

 ``sub_add "<file>" [<flags> [<title> [<lang>]]]``
     Load the given subtitle file.
-It is selected as current subtitle after loading.

-    The ``flags`` args is one of the following values:
+    The ``flags`` argument is one of the following values:

     <select>

-        Select the subtitle immediately.
+        Select the subtitle immediately. (default)

     <auto>